 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application or tuition fees.
 Formal exchange students will be exempted from tuition fees, as well as the application fee.
 Read more about fees.

 Tuition fee, total:

-The aim of the course is to provide basic knowledge in the field of African Studies and its theoretical and methodological points of departure.
+The course provides basic knowledge in the field of African Studies and its theoretical and methodological points of departure.
 The course offers an introduction, grounded in the humanities and social sciences, to African societies and countries, including the African diaspora.
 The course also highlights Afro-Swedish relations, links and contexts.
-Through the combination of interdisciplinary perspectives, the course provides tools for analysing complex historical and contemporary contexts.
+Through a combination of interdisciplinary perspectives, the course provides tools for analysing complex historical and contemporary contexts.

 Module 2 deals with contemporary African political, economic and cultural contexts.
 In particular, questions of postcolonialism and globalisation, democracy and development are analysed.
 A particular focus concerns health and wellbeing.

 Module 3 introduces African cultural expressions and artistic creativity.
-Traditions from different culture och language areas, as well as social and political movements, are described and compared.
+Traditions from different cultures och language areas, as well as social and political movements, are described and compared.
 A special focus concerns African cinema.

 Module 4 offers an orientation of Afro-Swedish relations in the past and the present.
 The module analyses racism and Afrophobia, culture and cultural creativity, collaborations (research, associations, development cooperation), African role models and stereotypes, migration and diaspora.